Call SKB Real Estate to discuss your real estate goals. 907-802-1023

 • She obtained monetary relief for 18 construction workers in a FLSA collective action case against a multinational corporation

-SEASONED FAMILY LAW PRACTITIONERS
+SEASONED FAMILY LAW PRACTITIONER

 Shortell Law LLC handles high net worth and financially complex divorces, dissolutions, child custody, child support, cases involving LGBTQ family law issues, adoption, and guardianship.
 Ms. Shortell's background in child protection work and a training in Transformative Mediation distinguishes her from other family law practitioners.
 Ms. Shortell provides volunteer representation in family law cases for survivors of domestic violence for ANDVSA.